lino-framework/book/docs/admin/appy.rst

 then the server must have a LibreOffice service running so that the users of your site can print documents.

-You say this using the :option:`getlino configure --appy` option.
+You say this using the :cmd:`getlino configure --appy` option.

 For background information see :doc:`oood`.